-St. John’s wrestling tried to welcome a girl on its team this season.
+St. John’s wrestling tried to bring a girl on its team this season.
 The school said no.

 Sprague said the administrators conveyed that St. John’s already had a disadvantage in vying for top boys’ athletes against other D.C.-area schools such as DeMatha and Gonzaga because St. John’s is a coed school.
 Sprague considered that a “confusing and ridiculous claim” and said the wrestlers on his team do not feel this way.

-Sprague did not make his wrestlers available for comment on the matter, saying he didn’t want them to receive any pushback.
+Sprague did not make his wrestlers available for comment on the matter, saying he didn’t want them to receive any “pushback from the school.”

-In pushing for the girl to be able to compete, Sprague also worked with Sally Roberts, a former U.S. national champion who is the founder of Wrestle Like a Girl, an organization that advocates for female wrestlers.
+In pushing for the girl’s right to compete, Sprague also worked with Sally Roberts, a former U.S. national champion and founder of Wrestle Like a Girl, an organization that advocates for female wrestlers.
 Roberts connected with Olympians around the area to “weigh in and use their voice,” she said.
-She messaged Maroulis, whom Roberts said tried to help while in Russia competing.
+She messaged Maroulis, whom Roberts said tried to help while she was in Russia competing.

 “Frankly, it’s dumbfounding to me to hear that this is still going on even after you have advocates like Michael,” Roberts said.

-The St. John’s administrators suggested the girl form a club team and said in their statement to The Post: “When a club team operates successfully for three years, it then becomes eligible for varsity status.
-This was the pathway that led to what is now our championship varsity girls ice hockey team, among others.
+The St. John’s administrators suggested the girl form a club team and said in their statement to The Post: “When a club team operates successfully for three years, it then becomes eligible for varsity status. ...
 This is a leadership opportunity for our students and a model that works for everyone involved.”

 After finishing fourth at the WCAC wrestling championships this month, St. John’s on Saturday will try to defend the D.C. city title it won in 2020, Sprague’s first year at the helm.